Parent and Family Engagement

 During holidays are students allowed to stay on campus?

 The Residence Halls and Apartments close for Thanksgiving Break, Winter Break, and Spring Break each year.
-However, students who need to stay in housing over those break times can request to stay, at no additional charge, in campus housing during those breaks.
+However, students who need to stay in traditional halls over those break times can request to stay at $25 a day.
 Application forms for break housing are distributed approximately 2-3 weeks prior to break.
 Please keep in mind that the dining hall is closed during these breaks.
 We strongly encourage students to go home over Winter Break because of the length of that break.
-If you have any further questions concerning housing, please contact the Office of Residence Life at housing@hendrix.edu or (501) 450-1416..
+If you have any further questions concerning housing, please contact the Office of Residence Life at housing@hendrix.edu or (501) 450-1416.

 Do students need Renter's Insurance?